snarfblam/monster-maker/README.md

 ## How It Works

 Monster Maker runs on an Express server.
 It uses the Handlebars templating engine to render pages and jQuery for dynamic content.
 MySQL is used for storage using a custom fluid syntax that wraps the `mysql` NPM package.
+The demo is deployed to Heroku using JawsDB as a MySQL provider.

 ## Query Object